kingbeto/csv/README.md

 ## Warning

-**The package has been updated to PHP 7.
-If you can't update to PHP 7 use version 0.6.x**
+**The package has been updated to PHP 8.3.
+If you can't update to PHP 8.3 use version 1.0.x which requires PHP 7.0+**

 ## Instalation